contrastio/recorder/README.md

 4. **Picture-in-Picture View:** Your camera stream will appear in a nifty picture-in-picture view while recording the screen.

 5. **Save and Share:** Ready to wrap it up?
-Click the stop button and save your masterpiece as a video file to share with the world! 🌎
+Click the "Stop" button and save your masterpiece as a video file to share with the world! 🌎

 ## Browser Compatibility